AIByJohannes/simple-rag/README.md

 This is a RAG system, written mostly in Python.
 It is a simple chatbot that can answer questions based on it's knowledge.

 ## Functional Requirements
+1. traditional simple RAG system
-1. RAG system, accessible via API
+2. RAG system accessible over API
-2. Web app with UI for user interactions
+3. Web app with UI for chat

 ## Technical Requirements
+- Docker for deployment
+- Database
+  - Use Supabase with pgvector
+- vLLM for LLM inference
+  - Nomic embeddings
+  - Llama 8B
 - Python API
-  - LlamaIndex
+  - LangChain
   - FastAPI
-- vLLM for LLM inference
-  - Nomic embeddings
-  - Llama 3.1
-- Docker for deployment
-- Use PostgreSQL with pgvector as database

-# Roadmap
-- Deployement with Kubenetes
-- Web App with Spring Boot and Angular
+- Web App

-## Out of scope
-- Vision
-- Agents
+  - Vite + React
-- Custom LLMs
+  - FastAPI